core-wg/senml-etch/draft-ietf-core-senml-etch.md

 If no SenML Records match, empty SenML Pack (i.e., array with no elements) is returned as a response.

-All other Fetch Record fields than name, base name, time, base time, unit, and base unit MUST be ignored.
+Fetch Records MUST NOT contain other fields than name, base name, time, base time, unit, and base unit.
+Implementations MUST reject and generate an error for a Fetch Pack with other fields.

 ## SenML (i)PATCH